Website Getting Started Guide

 There's a million and one posts out there about what platform is best for your business.
 These days, I recommend Squarespace to most of my clients.
 It's just easier to maintain and update for most people.
 But you CAN go with Wordpress.
-We can discuss the pros and cons of each in a complimentary consult!

 Get Your Domain Name

 You can purchase from an external domain name provider (and save a few bucks each year) such as Namecheap.
 But if you want to keep things simple & streamlined, you can purchase through Squarespace.